mohitpai/journey-optimizer.en/help/using/direct-mail/create-direct-mail.md

 You can now start configuring the extraction file to send to your direct mail provider.

 ## Configure the extraction file {#extraction-file}

+The extraction file is required by direct mail providers to send mail to your customers.
+To define the extraction file configuration, follow these steps:

 1. From the campaign configuration screen, click the **[!UICONTROL Edit content]** button to configure the extraction file content.